 On the nose feels quite dessertish.
 Toffee, Raffaello sweets, vanilla, printer ink and white chocolate.
 White cacao liqueur, double cream, white pepper and carton.
 The aroma is familiar, very similar with other UK distilled rums which is interesting to see as it’s becoming its own style.
 Hints of juniper and corriander.

 On the palate it’s what you would expect from nosing it.
 Cappuccino, coconut cream, white chocolate, almonds, whipped cream and a touch of salt.
 The mouthfeel is nice and oily.
 Some cardamom and camomile.
-Pink grapefruit zest, white pepper and iron (think how blood tastes like – don’t judge me!).
+Pink grapefruit zest, strawberry candies, white pepper and iron (think how blood tastes like – don’t judge me!).
 The finish is medium with double cream and vanilla.